bit-broker/website/content/en/docs/coordinator/connectors.md

 `cache` | <div class="stamp">optional</div> | Integer between 0 and 31536000

 {{% alert color="info" %}}
-Connector IDs need to be unique across an operating BitBroker instance.
+Connector IDs are required to be unique across an operating BitBroker instance.
 {{% /alert %}}

 {{% alert color="warning" %}}
-You should choose your connector IDs with care as these cannot be changed once created.
+You should choose your connector ID (`cid`) with care as these cannot be changed once created.
 {{% /alert %}}

 ## Updating a connector

 Existing connectors can have their profile updated by issuing an `HTTP/PUT` to the `/entity/:eid/connector/:cid` end-point.

-In order to update a connector, you must know it's connector ID (cid).
+In order to update a connector, you must know the ID of its housing [entity type](/docs/concepts/entity-types/) (`eid`) and it's connector ID (`cid`).

 ```shell
 curl http://bbk-coordinator:8001/v1/entity/country/connector/wikipedia \